 After a hearty breakfast, we’ll board our vehicles bound for Merzouga on the edge of the Sahara.
 Upon arrival we’ll load into 4×4’s and whisk across the desert to take an awesome camel ride or hike into the dunes.
 We’ll watch an incredible sunset before heading to our Berber village for a feast and evening under the stars.

-Today you will get a unique insight of Saharan bedouin life with options for more camel trekking and sand boarding.
+Today you will get a unique insight of Saharan Bedouin life with options for more camel trekking and sand boarding.
 The scenery is outrageous and the photo opportunities endless.
 Tonight we’ll dine in a nomad village and meet a number of wonderful families.
-We’ll have a traditional Moroccan dinner with live entrainment.
+We’ll have a traditional Moroccan dinner with live entertainment.